NREL/OpenStudio-user-documentation/docs/getting_started/Features.md

 [__Release Notes on GitHub__](http://github.com/NREL/OpenStudio/releases)

-View the [OpenStudio Roadmap]() to see the release plan for features.
+View the [OpenStudio Roadmap](roadmap.md) to see the release plan for future features.
 ____________________________

 ## Features